What makes a will legally valid?

 • You have assets in multiple states or countries

-• You want to reduce the chance of family disputes after your death
+• Some people consider a will as relating to reducing the chance of family disputes after death.

 When wills are not properly drafted or signed, disputes often arise.
 For example, if witnessing a will hasn't been done correctly, family members may argue that the document isn't valid.
-Unclear language can also lead to confusion about what you intended, causing delays in distributing your estate and potentially costly legal battles.
+Unclear language can also lead to confusion about what a person intended, which may cause delays in distributing an estate and potentially costly legal disputes.

-Similarly, if there are questions about whether you had the proper mental capacity when you signed, or if someone suggests you were pressured into making certain decisions, contesting a will becomes more likely.
-These situations can create stress for your family and significantly increase the legal costs.
+Similarly, where there are questions about whether a person had the proper mental capacity when signing, or where someone suggests pressure was involved, contesting a will may become more likely.
+These situations can create stress for families and may significantly increase legal costs.

 What to consider